Razyapoo/Thesis-Documentation/README.md

 ## Documentation

-The installation manual is available in README.md in each folder of this repository.
-The application usage is detailed in [Wiki]().
+The entire application (system) consists of several separate parts each located in its own folder within this repository.
+Each part has its own installation guide available in the README.md file found in its respective folder.
+Detailed instructions on how to use the sepcigic part of the application can be found in the [Wiki]().

 ## Workflow of the system